pshdev0/viewbuffer/README.md

-# ViewBuffer - Self-Describing Zero-Copy Memory in D
+# ViewBuffer - Schemaless Codeless Self-Describing Zero-Copy Memory in D

 Self-describing flat buffer for D. No schemas or code gen required.